walter-weinmann/b_trees/eep-XXXX.md

     LookupFunction(StateTarget, lookup, Key) -> Subtrees

 Examples for state targets are a Dets table or a Mnesia table.
-The delete function takes a state target, the atom '**delete**' and a key as arguments and returns the atom '**true**' if successful.
-The insert function takes a state target, the atom '**insert**' and a subtrees data structure as arguments and returns a key if successful.
-The lookup function takes a state target, the atom '**lookup**' and a key as arguments and returns a subtrees data structure if successful.
+The delete function takes a state target, the atom `delete` and a key as arguments and returns the atom `true` if successful.
+The insert function takes a state target, the atom `insert` and a subtrees data structure as arguments and returns a key if successful.
+The lookup function takes a state target, the atom `lookup` and a key as arguments and returns a subtrees data structure if successful.

 ### Example functions: ###